PyDrocsid/cogs/general/custom_commands/documentation.md

 ### __`channel_parameter`__

-This command specifies a channel in which the commnand should be send by default.
+The channel_parameter is used to specifie a channel in which the commnand should be send by default.

 ```css
 .custom_commands edit [channel_parameter|cp] <command> <enabled>